layerfMRI/LAYNII/README.md

 - [LN_GROW_LAYERS example application](https://layerfmri.com/2020/04/24/equivol/)
 - [LN_GROW_LAYERS example application](https://layerfmri.com/2018/07/19/how-to-convert-any-paper-figure-into-a-layer-profile/)
 - [LN_GROW_LAYERS example application](https://layerfmri.com/2018/09/26/columns/)
 ---
-## Comment on cross-platform compatibility
-Since May 2020, LayNii is also distributed as pre-compiled binaries for Linux, macOS, and Windows (x32 and x64).
-Since January 2020, all remaining dependencies have been removed.
-This should allow the user to use pre-compiled binaries of LayNii for the respective operating system.
-Altenatively LayNii should also be compilable on Linux, macOS, and Windows.
-All you need is a terminal and a C++ compiler.

-1. On Linux `g++` is included by default.

-2. On Mac, it will be enabled automatically as part of the `command line developer tools` as soon as you type `g++` into the terminal.
-Alternatively, you can also use Xcode.

-3. On Windows, a C++ compiler needs to be installed manually.
-For example with [cygwin](https://cygwin.com/).
-I followed the instructions in this [video](https://www.youtube.com/watch?v=DAlS4hF_PbY).

-**NOTE:** See [this comment on makefile and compilers](README_APPENDIX.md) if the steps above are not working for you.

----
 ## How to contribute?
 If you have any issues when using LayNii, or want to request a new feature, we are happy to see them posted on our [issues page](https://github.com/layerfMRI/LayNii/issues).
 Please employ this as your preferred method (instead of sending individual emails to the authors), since fellow researchers might have similar issues and suggestions.